neicnordic/sensitive-data-archive/sda/cmd/rotatekey/rotatekey.md

   Note that if `DB_SSLMODE` is set to anything but `disable`, then `DB_CACERT` needs to be set, and if set to `verify-full`, then `DB_CLIENTCERT`, and `DB_CLIENTKEY` must also be set.

-- `DB_CLIENTKEY`: key-file for the database client certificate
+- `DB_CLIENTKEY`: key file for the database client certificate
 - `DB_CLIENTCERT`: database client certificate file
 - `DB_CACERT`: Certificate Authority (CA) certificate for the database to use